aerogear/graphback/templates/graphql-js-starter/README.md

-## apollo-rest-starter
+## graphql-server-ts

-Starter template using graphback and apollo-server, Uses sofa-api to allow users use REST with GraphQL.
+Starter template using graphback and graphql-js

 ### Usage
 The project has been created using `graphback`.
 Run the project using the following steps.